 Don't just wash your hands in that bathroom ritual; scrub 'em, says Jack Brown, Ph.D., author of Don't Touch That Doorknob!
 How Germs Can Zap You and How You Can Zap Back.
 "The scrubbing motion dislodges the organisms from the surface,” Brown said, adding that a thorough wash should take about 45 seconds.

-Here we can’t help but mention that washing in a CleanTech handwashing system only takes 12 seconds, and uses about 75% less water than a manual handwash at a sink.
+Here we can’t help but mention that washing in a CleanTech handwashing system only takes 12 seconds, and wastes zero water or chemical.

 Avoid the Crowd and BYOB

 Shared space like the office kitchen is a germ magnet.
 "About 20 percent of the office cups contain coliform bacteria, which is related to fecal contamination," Dr. Gerba says.
 Opt for a paper cup, or keep your own mug and wash it regularly with dish soap and a paper towel.
 And when possible, pass on control of the PowerPoint remote in the conference room — the gadgets registered some of the highest bacteria levels in Dr. Gerba's study.